Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Results and Discussion

 \section{Results and Discussion}

-We present the results of our calculations of TDCS in the Fig.3 for the charge- charge interaction $(TDCS)_{0}$, sum of the charge-charge and current-current interaction part $((TDCS)_{0J}=(TDCS)_{0} + (TDCS)_{J})$ and total contributions which includes the interference term of the matrix elements of the above contributions $((TDCS)_{T}=(TDCS)_{0}+(TDCS)_{J}+(TDCS)_{INT})$.
-We describe $(TDCS)_{0}$, $(TDCS)_{0J}$, $(TDCS)_{T}$ by dotted, dashed and solid curves respectively and experimental data by ($\bullet$).
-We compare our results for Cu, Ag and Au targets for the incident energy $E_{i}=$300keV (Cu and Ag) and $E_{i}=$500keV (Ag and Au) in coplanar asymmetric geometrical mode.
-We depict other kinematical variables of the calculation of TDCS in each frame of Fig.3.
-We found that in all the calculations, our theoretical results follow the experimental trends reasonably good in the binary peak region (see peak around $\theta=\theta_{q} $ region, i.e. momentum transfer direction).
-We also note that the angular profile of $(TDCS)_{0}$ (dotted curve) and $(TDCS)_{0J}$ peak around $\theta=\theta_{q}$ .
-However because of the interference of the scattering amplitude of the charge density and current density terms, the $(TDCS)_{T}$ is reduced and the binary peak is shifted to higher angle (see solid curve).
-In addition to this, we found that the interference term is responsible for the additional small maximum in the backward region (see solid curves in the region near to $\theta_{1}=$ $\pm180^{\circ})$.
-From these observations, we found that our plane wave calculation reproduces the global experimental trends in the binary region and emergence of small secondary peak in the backward region.
-These findings are in agreement with the earlier studies of various theoretical models with the experimental data (see Physics Report of Nakel and Whelan(1999) related to relativistic (e, 2e) process).
-It is worth mentioning that in literature we have better theoretical models for plane wave incidence, e.g. relativistic Distorted Wave Born Approximation (rDWBA), than the one presented here for relativistic (e, 2e) processes on atoms.
-Therefore, the results may not be as accurate as that for the more complex theoretical model such as rDWBA.
-In the present scenario we compare our theoretical results to benchmark our calculations with the experimental data to ascertain that it reproduces the main trends of the angular profile of TDCS of experimental data and other theoretical models.
-At present, we don't have any experimental as well as theoretical results for the twisted electron beam.
-So the presented results should be taken as a first small step to explore this field.
-In future, we expect that this may lead to many more studies in the field, both at theoretical as well as experimental level, for better understanding the effect of twisted electron parameters, namely $m$ (OAM),$\theta_{p}$ (opening angle) and $b$ (impact parameter) on the relativistic (e, 2e) processes on atoms.
+We present the results of our calculations of TDCS for incoming plane wave electron beam in Fig.~\ref{fig3} for the charge-charge interaction $(TDCS)_{0}$, the sum of the charge-charge and current-current interaction part $((TDCS)_{0J}=(TDCS)_{0} + (TDCS)_{J})$ and total contributions, which includes the interference term of the matrix elements of the above contributions $((TDCS)_{T}=(TDCS)_{0}+(TDCS)_{J}+(TDCS)_{INT})$.
+We describe $(TDCS)_{0}$, $(TDCS)_{0J}$ and $(TDCS)_{T}$ by dotted, dashed and solid curves respectively.
+The experimental data are described by ($\bullet$) and the rDWBA calculations by dashed-dotted curve.
+We present the results of TDCS for Cu and Ag targets for an incident energy $E_{i}=$300 keV (Cu and Ag) and $E_{i}=$500 keV (Ag) in the coplanar asymmetric geometrical mode.
+We depict other kinematical variables of the calculation of TDCS in the caption of Fig.~\ref{fig3}.
+We normalize the experimental and our FBA results to the rDWBA calculation of Keller and Dreizler~\cite{a32} for Cu and that for Keller et al.~\cite{a33} for Ag.
+We normalize our calculation to rDWBA as it predicts correct cross sections for the present kinematics.
+We found that for Cu (Fig.~\ref{fig3}(a)), our theoretical results follow the experimental and rDWBA results reasonably well in the binary peak region (see the peak around $\theta_{1}=\theta_{q} $ region, i.e. in the momentum transfer direction).
+We also note that the angular profile of $(TDCS)_{0}$ (dotted curve) and $(TDCS)_{0J}$ peak around $\theta_{1}=\theta_{q}$ .
+However, because of the interference of the scattering amplitudes of the charge density and current density terms, the $(TDCS)_{T}$ is reduced and the binary peak is shifted to a higher angle (see solid curve).
+Further, we found that the interference term is responsible for the additional small maximum in the backward region (see solid curves in the region near to $\theta_{1}=$ $\pm180^{\circ})$.
+However, for Ag target, we found that our present FBA calculation differs strongly from the rDWBA and experimental trends in the recoil peak region (see Fig.~\ref{fig3}(b)).
+This is expected as our FBA calculation is good for the lighter target, like Cu.
+The FBA calculation is not accurate for heavier targets.
+The FBA fails for heavy targets as it neglects the action of the target field on the projectile electron in both the entrance and exit channels (see Keller et al.(1999)~\cite{a32}).
+Further, the FBA result in the recoil peak region is poor as it doesn't take into account the scattered wave contribution in the plane wave representation of the incident electron.
+Despite of this, the FBA calculation in the binary peak region follows the experimental and rDWBA results (see solid and dashed-dotted curves in the binary peak region with their comparison with the experimental data in Fig.~\ref{fig3}(a) and ~\ref{fig3}(b)).
+In the present scenario, we compare our theoretical results with the experimental data and rDWBA calculation to ascertain that it reproduces the main trends of the angular profile of TDCS of experimental data and rDWBA model in the dominant binary peak region.
+In Fig.~\ref{fig3}(c) for Ag target, our theory has been normalised to the absolute TDCS of experimental data by a factor of 8.2 and our results underestimate the plane wave Born approximation (PWBA) result of ~\cite{a41} roughly by a factor of 3.56.